OpenEvalProject/evals/manuscripts/elife-79762/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02c5jsm26 Research Institute of Molecular Pathology (IMP), Vienna BioCenter (VBC), Campus- Vienna-Biocenter 1 Vienna Austria
+1. Research Institute of Molecular Pathology (IMP), Vienna BioCenter (VBC), Campus- Vienna-Biocenter 1 Vienna Austria ([ROR:02c5jsm26](https://ror.org/02c5jsm26))
-2. https://ror.org/05n3x4p02 Vienna BioCenter PhD Program, Doctoral School of the University of Vienna and Medical University of Vienna Vienna Austria
+2. Vienna BioCenter PhD Program, Doctoral School of the University of Vienna and Medical University of Vienna Vienna Austria ([ROR:05n3x4p02](https://ror.org/05n3x4p02))

 † Corresponding author

 ## Abstract

 The expression of fibroblast growth factors (Fgf) ligands in a specialized epithelial compartment, the Apical Ectodermal Ridge (AER), is a conserved feature of limb development across vertebrate species.
-In vertebrates, Fgf 4 , 8 , 9 , and 17 are all expressed in the AER.
+In vertebrates, Fgf 4, 8, 9, and 17 are all expressed in the AER.
 An exception to this paradigm is the salamander (axolotl) developing and regenerating limb, where key Fgf ligands are expressed in the mesenchyme.
-The mesenchymal expression of Amex.
-Fgf8 in axolotl has been suggested to be critical for regeneration.
-To date, there is little knowledge regarding what controls Amex.
-Fgf8 expression in the axolotl limb mesenchyme.
+The mesenchymal expression of Amex.Fgf8 in axolotl has been suggested to be critical for regeneration.
+To date, there is little knowledge regarding what controls Amex.Fgf8 expression in the axolotl limb mesenchyme.
 A large body of mouse and chick studies have defined a set of transcription factors and canonical Wnt signaling as the main regulators of epidermal Fgf8 expression in these organisms.
-In this study, we address the hypothesis that alterations to one or more of these components during evolution has resulted in mesenchymal Amex.
-Fgf8 expression in the axolotl.
+In this study, we address the hypothesis that alterations to one or more of these components during evolution has resulted in mesenchymal Amex.Fgf8 expression in the axolotl.
 To sensitively quantify gene expression with spatial precision, we combined optical clearing of whole-mount axolotl limb tissue with single molecule fluorescent in situ hybridization and a semiautomated quantification pipeline.
-Several candidate upstream components were found expressed in the axolotl ectoderm, indicating that they are not direct regulators of Amex.
-Fgf8 expression.
-We found that Amex.
-Wnt3a is expressed in axolotl limb epidermis, similar to chicken and mouse.
+Several candidate upstream components were found expressed in the axolotl ectoderm, indicating that they are not direct regulators of Amex.Fgf8 expression.
+We found that Amex.Wnt3a is expressed in axolotl limb epidermis, similar to chicken and mouse.
 However, unlike in amniotes, Wnt target genes are activated preferentially in limb mesenchyme rather than in epidermis.
-Inhibition and activation of Wnt signaling results in downregulation and upregulation of mesenchymal Amex.
-Fgf8 expression, respectively.
-These results implicate a shift in tissue responsiveness to canonical Wnt signaling from epidermis to mesenchyme as one step contributing to the unique mesenchymal Amex.
-Fgf8 expression seen in the axolotl.
+Inhibition and activation of Wnt signaling results in downregulation and upregulation of mesenchymal Amex.Fgf8 expression, respectively.
+These results implicate a shift in tissue responsiveness to canonical Wnt signaling from epidermis to mesenchyme as one step contributing to the unique mesenchymal Amex.Fgf8 expression seen in the axolotl.

 ## Introduction